The world holds new surprises. The Covid pandemic just proved it.

-Here some of the things that prevent business agility a reality-
+Here are some of the things that prevent business agility a reality-

 - Underplaying the longevity of the transformation process only to wrap it up faster, leaving no scope for learning and assimilation in an enterprise

-- Withholding of information by leadership personnel with regards to teams, final objectives and associated business metrics and figures
+- Withholding of information by leadership personnel with regard to teams, final objectives, and associated business metrics and figures

 - Failure to evaluate the current state of working relationships at all levels in the enterprise.
 Scarcity of trust, psychological trust, and means for honest communication